just-animate/just-animate/README.md

 ```

-### Create custom animations or seconrary effects using the update function
+### Create custom animations or secondary effects using the update function

   ```javascript
 just.animate({